harshul319/Awesome_Robotics_Club_Harshul_230465/README.md

 joint1 (can rotate about y)-(15,0,23)

 joint2/endeffector -(20,0,23)

+(base can be easily edited by changing the coordinates of the joints in the fabrik function)

 So the code basically use change of axis for the position of the object to project it in the x-z plane while measuring the angle that should be rotated by base angle to attain the situation and applies FABRIK algorithm to configure the positions of joint 0 and 1 in 2D space of x and z and the angles are configured by applying cosine formula